AsifGamliel/DynamicAgent/README.md

 # DynamicAgent

+**NOTE:** This is a little PoC to demonstrate the concept of DynamicMethods, and it probably doesn't cover all edge cases when converting a regular method to a DynamicMethod.
+Feel free to edit this and update on issues you find!
 This project allows serializing a method to a string, so it can then be encrypted / sent over the network / executed in another program.

 For example of how to export a method to a JSON string, and how to take a JSON string and execute a method from it - check out the 'Program.cs' file.